ndrplz/lesser-known-python/functools_partial.md

     return tf.layers.conv2d(input, kernel_size=(3, 3), padding='same', activation=tf.nn.relu,
     use_bias=True, name=name)
 ```
-but this would have taken more lines, and then maybe it would end up in a different file or module, forcing the reader to look for it somewhere else.
+but this would have taken more lines, and then maybe it would end up in a different file or module, forcing the reader to look for it somewhere else to understand what's going on.
 Instead, using `functools.partial` as above allows to declutter the code while keeping everything in the same place.
 So overall I find it is a particularly elegant solution.
 What's your take on this?